A restaurant that fed the homeless said it might have to close. Donations poured in.

 He started with some social media mobilization — his Twitter account, @TheMuslimGuy, has nearly 60,000 followers — and said he reached out to people he thought would amplify Mannan’s story.

-British-Pakistani actor Riz Ahmed retweeted Iftikhar’s post.
+British Pakistani actor Riz Ahmed retweeted Iftikhar’s post.

 Then, it began pouring.